RMIT-BDSL/ExemplAI/Macro_System_Architecture.md

 ### Layer 4: The Dean Agent
 * **What it does:** The institutional safeguard against giving away direct answers.
 * **Key Components:** Before any LangGraph response is sent back to the student through the API, it must pass through the **Dean Agent**.
-If an EBL agent accidentally generated a direct code answer that bypasses the Socratic method, the Dean Agent rejects it and forces a rewrite, ensuring academic integrity.
+If an EBL agent accidentally generated a direct code answer that bypasses the example-based learning scaffolding, the Dean Agent rejects it and forces a rewrite, ensuring academic integrity.